rweald/rweald.github.com/source/_posts/2013-06-02-what-doctor-will-you-see-next.markdown

 Below is a table showing the top 20 referrals between provider types.
 Not surprisingly we can see that the vast majority of patients are being referred for to Radiology for various types of test such as X-rays, CT scans, and MRIs.
 They are then referred back to an _Internal Medicine_ doctor which I hypothesize is the physician acting as primary care.
 Another interesting, but not all that surprising, relationship is the number of referrals between _Emergency Medicine_ and _Internal Medicine_.
-Here I hypothesize that patients are being seen for some emergency medical condition and then receiving follow-up care from their primary care provider.
+Here I hypothesize that patients are being seen for some emergency medical condition and then receive follow-up care from their primary care provider.

 Perhaps the most interesting observation from this top 20 list is the number of times _Internal Medicine - Cardiovascular Disease_ appears.
 I always knew that America had a problem with heart disease but I was still a bit surprised at the volume of this type of referral.
 I would love to hear if anyone else has a hypothesis for why there are so many referrals related to _Internal Medicine - Cardiovascular Disease_.